|

 Dobie era.
 Due to a public outcry against the brutality of the game, the

-NCAA was formed in 1906, at the behest of President Theodore Roosevelt,
+IAA was formed in 1906, at the behest of President Theodore Roosevelt,

 who argued that rules should be adopted to protect players from serious